lawlorseanr/movie-database-service/README.md

-# nasa-image-service
+# movie-database-service

-Backend service for interacting with the NASA Image API
+Backend service for interacting with the movie database API